Laura Bell Bundy: Director

-In July 2017, Laura Bell Bundy co-directed Lexington Theatre Company production of Legally Blonde: The Musical at Lexington Opera House.

-On November 12, 2017, she directed concert of Double Standards at The Town Hall.
+In July 2017, Bell Bundy co-directed Lexington Theatre Company production of Legally Blonde: The Musical at Lexington Opera House.
+On November 12, 2017, she directed a concert of Double Standards at The Town Hall.

-In 2018, Laura Bell wrote and directed music videos for a Barefoot Wine campaign.
+In 2018, she wrote and directed music videos for a Barefoot Wine campaign.

 She also directed several sketches and music videos, includes parodies and covers of hit songs.
+Her most well-known sketch comedy web series is a Cooter County and Skits-O-Frenic.

-Podcasts
+Podcasts and Women of Tomorrow

-On October 5, 2020, she and music producer Shea Carter launched their podcast Women of Tomorrow, an extension their album of the same name that allows "Bundy and Carter to dive deep into [the issues of women's rights] that were so hard-fought.".
+On October 5, 2020, she and music producer Shea Carter launched their podcast Women of Tomorrow, an extension of their album of the same name that allows "Bundy and Carter to dive deep into [the issues of women's rights] that were so hard-fought."

+Her fourth album Women of Tomorrow was released in May 2021.
+This album was received well by critics and it has over 1 million streams on Spotify and other streaming services.

 Bell Bundy has been a guest on many podcasts to promote the podcast and album, one of the most notable being The Theatre Podcast with Alan Seales.

 Personal life

-In December 2015, Bell Bundy announced her engagement to TBS executive Thom Hinkle after four years of dating.
+In December 2015, she announced her engagement to TBS executive Thom Hinkle after four years of dating.
 They were married on June 3, 2017, in Arcadia, California.
-On February 25, 2019 she announced that she was pregnant with her first child.
+On February 25, 2019, she announced that she was pregnant with her first child.
 Their son was born in May 2019.

-In March 2020, Bell Bundy announced on social media that she had tested positive for COVID-19.
-She has since recovered.
+Bell Bundy is an activist focused on women's rights and equality.
+She is the founder of Double Standards Organization and Womxn of Tomorrow.